Dorothea (song): Critical reception

 Music critics praised "Dorothea" for its soothing composition and lyrical imagery.
 Brodie Lancaster of The Sydney Morning Herald dubbed it a "masterwork of a character study", and Deborah Krieger of PopMatters considered it the highlight of Evermore and an "immediate classic".
 The latter lauded the soothing nature of the song, and Pastes Ellen Johnson similarly praised the soft electronic composition and the "carefully crafted" lyrical imagery.
 The Guardians Alexis Petridis commended the melody as "luminous" and believed that "Dorothea" succeeded in reversing the "old country cliché" of a celebrity saying that their life of fame pales in comparison to the coziness of their small hometown.
 Rolling Stones Rob Sheffield considered it a "hidden sequel" to Swift's 2020 song "The Lakes" and picked "The stars in your eyes shined brighter in Tupelo" as his favorite lyric from the track.
 "Dorothea" appeared in rankings of Swift's discography by Vultures Nate Jones (89 out of 245) and Sheffield (166 out of 286).

 Commercial performance

 "Dorothea" debuted at number 47 on the Billboard Global 200 chart dated December 26, 2020.
 In the United States, it reached number 13 on the Billboard Hot Rock & Alternative Songs chart, number 40 on the Rolling Stone Top 100 chart, and number 67 on the Billboard Hot 100 chart.
 "Dorothea" peaked at number 34 in Canada, number 47 in Australia, and number 173 in Portugal.
 In the United Kingdom, the track reached number 74 on the Audio Streaming chart.
-"Dorothea" received a gold certification by the Australian Recording Industry Association.
+"Dorothea" was certified gold in Australia and New Zealand, and silver in the United Kingdom.